TradeTracker/docs/docs/tradesetuppage.md

 # Trade Setup Page

 ## Introduction
+![Trade Setup Page](documentation-images/tradesetuppage.png)

 This is what the trade setup page looks like.

-![Trade Setup Page](documentation-images/tradesetuppage.png)

 It can be found by clicking on the add position or while using the position size calculator.

 ![Icons](documentation-images/calculatoricon.PNG)

 * When using the position size calculator, it automatically forwards the `entry`, `stoploss` and `target` price, as well as using a `limit` or `market` order to the Trade Setup Page after clicking take trade.

-More information about our position size calculator can be found [here](../calculator).
+More about our position size calculator [here](../calculator)

 ### Main variables